-While watching Singer's masterful pacing, suspense, attention to detail and love for the filmmaking craft in Superman Returns (which admittedly showcases his directorial talents more than the X-Men movies did, or maybe he's just getting better with each film), I was instantly reminded of the difference between a talented helmer who truly calls the shots (Singer) and a studio hack who lets the rote mechanics of production dictate what he does with his camera and his cast (Ratner).
+While watching Singer's masterful pacing, suspense, attention to detail and love for the filmmaking craft in Superman Returns, I was reminded of the difference between a talented helmer who truly calls the shots (Singer) and a studio hack who lets the rote mechanics of production dictate what he does with his camera and his cast (Ratner).

-Although it's lovely to see the filmmakers' devotion to all the things that worked in the first place – even the opening title sequence is an homage to the lightspeedy zoom of the 1978 film's end credits – now that I have had some time to think about it, I wish Singer had pushed the envelope a little further than he did.
+Although it's lovely to see the filmmakers' dedication to all the things that worked in the first place – even the opening title sequence is an homage to the lightspeedy zoom of the 1978 film's end credits – now that I've had some time to think about it, I wish Singer had pushed the envelope further than he did.

-In Superman Returns, this of course is personified by Lois Lane, who in Superman's absence has shacked up with her editor's nephew and mothered a young boy.
-Though in a clever moment, we also learn that while Supes was off wandering around the universe, he was nowhere to be found when called as a witness at his archenemy Lex Luthor's trial, and so Luthor was released from jail – much, of course, to Superman's later regret.
+In Superman Returns, this pain is personified by Lois Lane, who in Superman's absence has shacked up with her editor's nephew and mothered a young boy.
+And in a clever twist, we also learn that while Supes was off wandering the universe, he was nowhere to be found when called as a witness at his archenemy Lex Luthor's trial, so Luthor was sprung from jail – much, of course, to Superman's later regret.

 Herein are the things about Superman Returns that didn't quite work for me.
 Kevin Spacey is fine as Luthor, but he only brings back memories of Gene Hackman's superior work in the part.
 And Parker Posey, as an amalgam of the Valerie Perrine and Ned Beatty roles in the 1978 film, is an ill fit as Luthor's dimwitted sidekick.
-(The uncompelling Kate Bosworth is also just OK as Lois Lane; too bad in this day and age scrappy, raspy-voiced actresses like Margot Kidder and Raiders of the Lost Ark's Karen Allen no longer get cast in leading roles.
-In fact the only casting that really works here is Sam Huntington as a very funny Jimmy Olsen.)
-And Luthor's latest scheme to take over the world, with its Kryptonian sci-fi elements, lacks the real-life scariness of his plan to hijack nuclear weapons in Donner's original.
+(The uncompelling Kate Bosworth is also just OK as Lois Lane; too bad in this day and age scrappy actresses like Margot Kidder no longer get cast in leading roles.)
+In fact the only casting that really works here is Sam Huntington as a very funny Jimmy Olsen.
+Meanwhile, Luthor's latest scheme for world domination, with its Kryptonian sci-fi elements, lacks the real-life scariness of his nuclear hijack in Donner's original.

-Still, the star of the show is Bryan Singer, who delivers some intense, crowd-pleasing action scenes, real emotion, genuine derring-do, and many beautiful moments of pure cinema.
+Still, the star of the show is Bryan Singer, who delivers some intense action scenes, emotion, derring-do, and many moments of pure cinema.
 And in the end, a movie is only really remembered by how many of those moments it can give us.